kyla100/AboutMe/README.md

 * Designed and implemented a robotic squirrel using Lego hardware
 * Won the State Championship and represented Oregon in the World Tournament at the University of Tennessee.
 Ranked 19th worldwide.

-### Pitcher, Renegades Softball Team, July - August 2018
-* Champions at Regionals (best of 7 games and won first 4 games) and 4th place at the Little League Softball World Series

 ## Education